Presidents Cup Results | Taiwan News

 |Yardage: 7,047; Par: 71

-Justin Thomas and Tiger Woods, United States, def.
-Marc Leishman and Joaquin Niemann, International, 4 and 3.
+Adam Scott and Louis Oosthuizen, International, def.
+Matt Kuchar and Dustin Johnson, United States, 3 and 2.

-Adam Hadwin and Sungjae Im, International, def.
-Xander Schauffele and Patrick Cantlay, United States, 2 up.
+Xander Schauffele and Patrick Cantlay, United States, def.
+Joaquin Niemann and Adam Hadwin, International, 1 up.

-Adam Scott and Byeong Hun An, International, def.
-Bryson DeChambeau and Tony Finau, United States, 2 and 1.
+Abraham Ancer and Marc Leishman, International, def.
+Patrick Reed and Webb Simpson, United States, 3 and 2.

-Hideki Matsuyama and C.T.
-Pan, International, Webb Simpson and Patrick Reed, United States, 1 up.
+Tiger Woods and Justin Thomas, United States, def.
+Hideki Matsuyama and Byeong Hun An, International, 1 up.

-Abraham Ancer and Louis Oosthuizen, International, def.
-Dustin Johnson and Gary Woodland, United States, 4 and 3.
+Rickie Fowler and Gary Woodland, United States, halved with Cameron Smith and Sungjae Im, International.